 Make sure to pack the tool securely and in a hard-sided container to avoid any delays or problems at the airport.
 The maximum weight of a tool is limited to 3 pounds.

-Can I Carry Tools In Checked Baggage?
-FAQs
+Can I Carry Hand Tools, Pack Tools & Power Tools In Carry-on Baggage?

 Can I carry tools in checked baggage?
 For further information on the topic, check the following FAQs that people frequently ask.